ParisNeo/lollms-webui/README.md

 ## Options
+*   `--config`: the configuration file to be used.
+It contains default configurations to be used.
+The script parameters will override the configurations inside the configuration file.
+It must be placed in configs folder (default: default.yaml)
+*   `--personality`: the personality file name.
+It contains the definition of the pezrsonality of the chatbot.
+It should be placed in personalities folder.
+The default personality is `gpt4all_chatbot.yaml`
 *   `--model`: the name of the model to be used.
 The model should be placed in models folder (default: gpt4all-lora-quantized.bin)
 *   `--seed`: the random seed for reproductibility.
 If fixed, it is possible to reproduce the outputs exactly (default: random)
 *   `--port`: the port on which to run the server (default: 9600)